Mental Health Facilities Ironton, OH

 Marshall Psychiatry - 16.5 miles from Ironton, OH

 Marshall Psychiatry is a mental health treatment center in Huntington, WV, located at 1115 20th Street, 25703 zip code area.
-Marshall Psychiatry provides outpatient treatment and partial hospitalization/day treatment.
-Marshall Psychiatry offers behavior modification, activity therapy and couples/family therapy to adults, children / adolescents and young adults.
-Marshall Psychiatry also supports people with Alzheimer's or dementia, veterans and people requiring dual diagnosis treatment.
-Additional services at Marshall Psychiatry consist of integrated primary care services, education services and illness management and recovery.
+Marshall Psychiatry provides partial hospitalization/day treatment and outpatient treatment.
+Marshall Psychiatry offers couples/family therapy, integrated dual diagnosis disorder treatment and trauma therapy to adults, seniors 65 or older and young adults.
+Marshall Psychiatry also supports people with trauma, clients referred from the court/judicial system and people with traumatic brain injury.
+Additional services at Marshall Psychiatry consist of family psychoeducation, court-ordered outpatient treatment and chronic disease/illness management.

 Learn More